The Progenitor of the Type II-Plateau SN 2025pht in NGC 1637: The Dustiest, Most Luminous Red Supergiant So Far?

+We had originally assumed a dust density distribution for the models to be a single shell with {\tt DUSTY} parameter {\tt density type=1 (N=1)}.
+The spherical shell has an inner radius $R_{\rm in}$, at which the dust grains have condensed, and the dust density decreases $\propto r^{-2}$, i.e., a steady-state wind (mass-loss rate $\dot M=$ const.) with constant velocity, to an outer radius $R_{\rm out}=10^3\ R_{\rm in}$.
+We subsequently also assumed the analytical approximation for radiatively-driven winds, with $R_{\rm out}=10^4\ R_{\rm in}$, i.e., {\tt DUSTY} parameter {\tt density type=4}.
+Although the wind driving mechanism is considered uncertain for RSGs \citep{Beasor2022}, both assumptions have been adopted by various investigators modeling RSG dust emission (steady-state, e.g., \citealt{Fok2012,Humphreys2020}; radiatively-driven, e.g., \citealt{vanLoon2005,Antoniadis2024}).

 The models are then determined solely by the stellar photospheric temperature ($T_{\rm phot}$), the temperature at the inner radius of the dust sphere ($T[R_{\rm in}]$), and the dust optical depth ($\tau_V$) at 0.55 $\mu$m.
-We applied a reduced chi-squared fitting, $\chi_{\rm red}^2<1$, of a relatively coarse grid of models to the star's SED.
-(Given the size of the uncertainties in each of the {\sl JWST\/} bands, we could not see a justification for generating a finer grid.)
+We applied a reduced chi-squared fitting, $\chi_{\rm red}^2\le 1$, of a relatively coarse grid of models to the star's SED.
+We constrained the model fitting at long wavelengths based on the upper limit at F2100W, primarily the limit from {\tt space{\textunderscore}phot}, which is stricter than that from {\tt Dolphot}.
 The SED is essentially unconstrained at short wavelengths ($< 1.5\ \mu{\rm m}$).
-We found the allowed ranges in the input parameters to be limited to $T_{\rm phot}=2100$--2500 K, $T(R_{\rm in})=1000$--1200 K, and $\tau_V=11$--14.
+For {\tt density type=1} we found the allowed ranges in the input parameters to be limited to $T_{\rm phot}=2100$--2500 K, $T(R_{\rm in})=1100$--1200 K, and $\tau_V=9$--14.